A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 \section{Two Cultures of Sequential Decision-Making}

-Two intellectual traditions both study sequential decision-making under uncertainty, but they descend from different intellectual traditions.
+Economics and reinforcement learning both study sequential decision-making under uncertainty, but they descend from different intellectual traditions.
 The first is fundamentally an \textit{inference culture}.
 Its central task is to understand the world.
 A ``model'' in this tradition is a specification of preferences, beliefs, constraints, and an equilibrium concept.
 The RL tradition is instead a \textit{control culture}.
 Its central task is to act in the world.
-An RL researcher's ``model'' is a transition kernel $P(s'|s,a)$ and a reward function $r(s,a)$.
+An RL researcher's ``model'' is a transition kernel $P(s'|s,a)$, the probability law for the next state, and a reward function $r(s,a)$.
 These are different mathematical objects serving different scientific purposes.

 The inference tradition concentrates its effort on specifying and estimating the objective function and the law of motion that governs the environment.
 The entire structural econometrics enterprise (demand estimation, dynamic discrete choice) is devoted to recovering these primitives from data, and the optimal policy is a byproduct that falls out once the primitives have been identified.
+Reduced-form econometrics and causal inference instead seek credible assumptions or research designs that identify causal effects without recovering the full structural model.
 The control tradition inverts this emphasis.
-Engineers typically take the objective and the dynamics as given (the cost function is specified, the plant physics are known or measurable) and focus on whether the optimal policy can be computed, approximated, and deployed under real-time and robustness constraints.
-The entire controls enterprise (PID, LQR, MPC, RL) is about computing and implementing the policy under different assumptions about what the agent knows and what it can compute.
+Engineers typically take the objective and the dynamics as given and ask whether the optimal policy can be computed, approximated, and deployed under timing limits and modeling error.
+The controls enterprise, from proportional-integral-derivative (PID) feedback and linear-quadratic regulators (LQR) to model predictive control (MPC) and RL, develops methods for computing and implementing that policy under different information and computational constraints.\footnote{PID control reacts to current, accumulated, and changing errors.
+LQR chooses controls for linear dynamics under a quadratic loss, while MPC repeatedly solves a finite-horizon control problem using an explicit model.}